-Fashion is evolving, and new technology innovations are being introduced every year.
+Fashion In A Digital Age is evolving, and new technology innovations are being introduced every year.
 They’re leveraging AI and advanced technologies to create memorable customer experiences.
 From smart clothing to AI-enabled choice, customers have a wide range of innovations to choose from.
-This has made the fashion industry that much more competitive, with more attention being given to companies that stand-out.
+This has made the fashion industry that much more competitive, with more attention being given to companies that stand out.

 CuteCircuit introduced the first of its kind, The Sound Shirt – a haptic wearable device that allows deaf audience members to experience a symphony orchestra.

 Intexar™ transforms ordinary fabrics into active, connected, intelligent garments that enable critical biometric data collection including heart rate, breathing rate, form awareness, and muscle tension.
 The Intexar™ product line includes a set of unique, compatible, and stretchable inks and films that enable comfortable, durable and washable smart garments.
 Intexar™ offers superior stretch and comfort and is easily integrated into garments to make smart clothing.

 Myant created functional fibers with embedded biometric electrodes and actuators (heat, cooling and electric stimulus).

 Google and Levi’s launched a new format of smart jackets that could communicate directly with your smartphones.
 Using smart gestures and pre-set modes, wearers could interact with their phones without removing it from their pockets.
 Additionally, wearers could also get directions to their destination and answer calls on the go.

 How does the technology work behind smart fabrics?

 Using semi-conductor threads and touch-sensitive textile additions, companies can create these remarkable feats of innovation.
 They can design fabrics of all kinds to become responsive and interconnected with other technology.